Rohit01-zoey/Rohit01-zoey.github.io/_pages/about.md

 My research interests lie in meta-learning and active distillation, focusing on developing algorithms with broad applicability in real-world scenarios.

-Currently, I am working under the mentorship of Prof. Ganesh Ramakrishnan at IIT Bombay, in collaboration with Google Research, India, and Pradeep Shenoy.
+Currently, I am working under the mentorship of Prof. Ganesh Ramakrishnan at IIT Bombay, in collaboration with Pradeep Shenoy at Google Research, India.